If you don’t have a great sound system, you’re losing out.

-3. Creative has been producing high quality sound systems for a long time.
-The Creative T40 Series II is no acception, definitely living up to expectations.
-The T40’s are 3.5” taller than the T20’s, and if you can shell out the extra money, we recommend this line.
-It offers more power and a more complete audio range.
+Creative has been producing high quality sound systems for a long time, and Creative's T40 Series II is no acception.
+The T40's are 3.5" taller than the T20's, and if you can shell out the extra money, we recommend this line.
+They offer more power and a more complete audio range than their predecessor generation.

-These speakers are compatible not only with a PC, but a TV as well and even your smart phone.
-The bass really packs a punch, a large improvement from the last T20 generation.
+They’re especially well-suited for use as PC gaming speakers thanks to their relatively small form factor.
+Moreover, these speakers are compatible not only with a PC, but with your TV and smartphone as well.
+The bass really packs a punch, which is a large improvement over the last T20 generation.
 The treble is quite nice as well.

-6. These speakers are sexy and sleek, perfect for PC gaming.
+These speakers are sexy and sleek, which is perfect for PC gaming.
 There are dual input jacks compatible with PC, TV, DVD and other gaming devices.
 They even come in different colors.

 The subwoofer that ships with this speaker set delivers excellent bass powered by 45 watts.
 For under $100, we highly recommend this gaming speaker set.